-Students who are matriculating at another college or university and wish to enroll at Caldwell University for transfer to their home institution may apply as a visiting student.
-Ordinarily, visiting students may take up to six credits at Caldwell University.
+Students who are matriculating at another college or university and wish to enroll at Caldwell College for transfer to their home institution may apply as a visiting student.

+Such students must submit with their application to Caldwell College an official letter documenting their status as a graduate student in good academic standing at their own institution.
+Ordinarily, visiting students may take up to six credits at Caldwell College.
 Transfer of these credits to the home institution is solely at the discretion of that institution.